 Staying in touch with your past clients is slightly different than sending follow-up emails.
 The idea here is to just be “there“ and remind them of you.

-You can send emails wishing them on their birthdays, drop a Happy Christmas or Happy Thanksgiving text, or comment on their latest Facebook or LinkedIn post.
+You can send a birthday video to your customers, drop a Happy Christmas or Happy Thanksgiving text, or comment on their latest Facebook or LinkedIn post.
 You can also inform your past clients about your current work situation and projects and if you’re willing to take on more work.

 Do not worry if you think that you will forget all this, because there are some great customer relationship management software solutions that can help you with collecting data about your clients and creating personalized approaches in your communication.

 Even small, thoughtful gestures like subscribing to your client’s newsfeed, sharing their posts, or sending a handwritten note can make a positive impact.
 If you’ve successfully impressed them with your work ethic, they’ll obviously return to you whenever they need a freelancer.

 Your past clients can also make perfect affiliate managers who work on promoting your brand and selling your products further for the given commission fee.
 If you want to dive deeper into affiliate marketing, you should consider getting affiliate software and build your processes around it.

 Everybody loves receiving special treatment, including your customers.
 This is why when you offer them certain perks and incentives, they’ll come back to you.
 Plus, it’s also very cost-effective and doesn’t require effort.

 You can offer your clients – current and past – discounts, fast turnarounds, unlimited revisions, and so on, to give them a little extra to their investment.
 For instance, you can put up a post on LinkedIn with a limited period discount.
 Doing this will also help you boost online engagement to drive sales by generating more leads.